manatlan/reqman/README.md

    * encoding aware
    * cookie handling (very simple, need more works)
    * color output in console (when colorama python lib is present)
-   * body can be computed
+   * variables can be computed

 **and soon**
    * release versionning